Canceled and postponed events

 Area 15 Special Olympics track and field: The event set for April 8 has been canceled.

-Clayton Center for the Arts: The center will be closed to the public and all events have been canceled through May 31.
+Clayton Center for the Arts: The center will be closed to the public and all events have been canceled until further notice.
 The Choir of Man performance set for April 3 has been postponed and the management is working to reschedule to a future date.
 For more information, call 865-981-8590.

 Annual Fourth and Gill Tour of Homes postponed: The 30th anniversary Fourth and Gill Tour of Homes in Knoxville has been postponed until Sunday, Sept.
 20. The tour will include nine private homes and lofts, one historic church and the HGTV Oasis home.
 Cost to attend is $12 in advance or $15 the day of the event.
 Visit FourthAndGillwordpress.com.